rothgar/netdata-wiki/Memory-Deduplication---Kernel-Same-Page-Merging---KSM.md

 With these settings ksmd does not even appear in the running process list (it will run once per second and evaluate 100 pages for de-duplication).

+Put the above lines in your boot sequence (`/etc/rc.local` or equivalent) to have `ksmd` run at boot.

 ## Monitoring Kernel Memory de-duplication performance